artemnikitin/artemnikitin.com/content/home/about.md

 # Who is Artem Nikitin?

 From some point he's just one of the 7 billion people on Earth.
 From other point you can see something special in him.
 You can see a true passion for software quality and engineering, genuine interest to new tools and practices, free mind and beating heart.

 I'm a Test Engineer with knowledge in these areas:
 - functional, integration, loading and automated testing
 - web apps, backend, Android and API testing
-- mostly Java, but with little bit of Groovy, Scala, Python and Go experience
+- mostly Java, but with little bit of Groovy, Scala, Python experience
+- Gopher at nights and in free time since 2015
 - passionate about Continuous Integration and other engineering practices
 - curious about DevOps, trying to make work easy with different tools, scripts and hacks
 - passionate believer in point of view that testing it's not about bugs and reports, but about overall improvement of quality, speed and productivity.